Canada's 2 major freight railroads at a full stop; government officials scramble

 CN had been negotiating with the Teamsters for nine months while CPKC had been trying to reach an agreement for a year, the unions said.

-The U.S. faced the same widespread shutdown of rail services two years ago over a labor dispute, but the government forced the union to accept a contract, despite the labor group’s concerns about demanding schedules and the lack of paid sick time.
+The U.S. also faced the threat of a widespread rail shutdown two years ago, but the Biden administration forced all the rail unions to accept a contract despite their concerns about demanding schedules and the lack of paid sick time.

-Canada’s railroads have sometimes shut down briefly in the past during contract negotiations — most recently CPKC was offline for a couple days in March 2022 — but it is rare for both railroads to stop at the same time.
-The impact on businesses will be magnified because both CN and CPKC have stopped.

-Both railroads had been gradually shutting down since last week ahead of the contract deadline.
-Shipments of hazardous chemicals and perishable goods were the first to stop, so they wouldn’t be stranded somewhere on the tracks.

-The negotiations are stuck on issues related to the way rail workers are scheduled and concerns about rules designed to prevent fatigue and provide adequate rest to train crews.
+The Canadian negotiations are stuck on issues related to the way rail workers are scheduled and concerns about rules designed to prevent fatigue and provide adequate rest to train crews.
 Both railroads had proposed shifting away from the existing system, which pays workers based on the miles in a trip, to an hourly system that they said would make it easier to provide predictable time off.
+The union said it doesn’t want to lose hard-fought fatigue protections.

 The railroads said their contract offers have included raises consistent with recent deals in the industry.
 Engineers make about $150,000 a year on Canadian National while conductors earn $120,000, and CPKC says its wages are comparable.